 Invest in assistive technologies that aid learning for students with disabilities.

 E.g. Introduce soil-based hands-on science projects, tailored to different learning levels, such as growing plants in varied soil types and observing differences.
 Set up a school garden or a small-scale farm where students can engage in experiential learning.
+Organise projects to identify good and bad soil management practices in the local community, and to locate areas of soil degradation.
+Hold a discussion forum on what constitutes good and poor soil protection in the local community. and similar soil awareness activities.
 Ensure accessibility for students with disabilities by including raised garden beds and providing ergonomic gardening tools.
 Utilize digital platforms with interactive soil-related simulations and activities that cater to diverse learning styles.

 Professional Development for Staff:

 Provide regular training for teachers on inclusive education practices and cultural competence.

 Encourage staff to share inclusive teaching strategies through professional learning communities.

-E.g. Support continuous learning by offering access to educational resources and workshops.
+Invite local soil experts to deliver lectures to teachers.
+Provide teachers with opportunities for hands-on soil learning to gain practical experience and engage directly with soil.E.g.
+Support continuous learning by offering access to educational resources and workshops.
 (Check out our MOOC 2.2.
 LINK!)
 Offer teachers professional development sessions on integrating soil literacy into different curricula, such as science, geography, and social studies.
 Facilitate teacher exchanges or collaborations with schools that have successful soil literacy programs to share best practices and resources.

 Create an accessible environment:

 OK